SamSchiff/workshop-ws-4-26-reactcomps/README.md

 import Complete from './components/Complete';
 ```

 You want to render this search bar.
-Make a closing </Header> then add the search bar between the <Header> </Header>.
+Make a closing Header tag, then add the search bar between the Header tags.

 Now you should see the autocomplete search bar!!!
 ![](./img/AutoComplete.png)